RIFLE/PISTOL RANGE RULES AND REGULATIONS

 C: All rifles and rifle carbines are allowed on the rifle range as well as shotguns firing solid slugs.

 D: Handguns may only be fired at the 75 and 100 yard targets on the rifle range.

-9. Firearms capable of three-shot burst or fully automatic fire may not be brought onto the WAC property.
+9. Firearms capable of three-shot burst, bump-stock or fully automatic fire may not be brought onto the WAC property.
 This prohibition applies to attachments designed to cycle consecutive discharges similar to automatic functioning.

 10. Armor piercing, incendiary, tracer, chemical, and explosive projectiles, or devices designed to fire or propel explosive, incendiary, or chemical projectiles are prohibited.